sclark39/UE-VR-Code-Sample/README.md

 - Rumble not implemented
 - SteamVRChaperone / RoomScaleMesh not implemented

 See Issues tab for info on the progress of these missing features.
+I do not have a Vive or PSVR, so they are untested.
+I am happy to accept pull requests for any issues found.